ssanj/mkv-renamer/README.md

 ### Session

 A series that you want to rip.
 Having a Session directory, allows for multiple series to be ripped and prepped for encoding at the same time.
-For example: Ripping a series with 5 seasons at the same time, where we season will be extracted into a corresponding sessionX/disc[1..N] directory.
+For example: Ripping a series with 5 seasons at the same time, where each season will be extracted into a corresponding sessionX/disc[1..N] directory.

 ### Renames